bbauska/W3Cx-4of5-thru-May-2024/README.md

 for dealing with animation, interactions, collisions, managing with game states, etc.

-The quizzes for this week are not so important. *We're keen to see you write your own game*!
+The quizzes for this week are not so important. <i>We're keen to see you write your own game</i>!
 You are welcome to freely re-use the examples presented in the lessons and modify them, improve the code structure, playability, add sounds, better graphics, more levels, etc. We like to give points for style and flair, but most especially because we've been